radiantearth/stac-spec/best-practices.md

 might choose to have `datetime` be the start.
 The key is to put in a date and time that will be useful for search, as that is the focus of STAC.
 If `datetime` is set to `null` then it is strongly recommended to use it in conjunction with a content extension that explains why it should not be set for that type of data.

+## Unlocated Items

+A fairly common request of STAC is to use it for data that does not have a location, and thus does not have a geometry.
+The [GeoJSON specification](https://tools.ietf.org/html/rfc7946#section-3.2) technically allows this, for 'unlocated features', but STAC requires a Bounding Box, which the GeoJSON Schemas require to be at least 4 dimensions.
+For a SpatioTemporal catalog we believe it is important that users can search by at least bounding box, and that providing a bounding box is the core 'contract' we have with users.
+There are two commonly requested uses for unlocated features in STAC, each with different recommendations:

+### Unrectified Satellite Data

+Most satellite data is downlinked without information that precisely describes where it is located on earth.
+A satellite imagery processing pipeline will always attempt to locate it, but often that process takes a number of hours, or never quite completes (like when it is too cloudy).
+It can be useful to start to populate the Item before it has a geometry.
+In this case the recommendation is to use the 'estimated' position from the satellite, to populate at least the bounding box, and using the same broad bounds for the geometry (or leaving it null) until there is precise ground lock.
+This estimation is usually done by onboard equipment, like GPS or star trackers, but can be off by kilometers or more.
+But it is very useful for STAC users to be able to at least find approximate area in their searches.
+If there is no way to provide an estimate then the data can still be STAC-like, as described in the next use.
+Once the precise location is established then the geometry and bbox should be updated, but if it never updates then it can just leave the estimated one.
+Though this section is written with satellite data in mind, one can easily imagine other data types that start with a less precise geometry but have it refined after processing.

+### Non-STAC Items

+The other case that often comes up is people who love STAC and want to use it to catalog everything they have, even if its not spatial.
+In this case our recommendation is to re-use the STAC structures, creating Items that have everything the same, except they do not have a geometry.
+We want to support this use case by having 'mixed' catalogs work with all the STAC tooling, but we also want to be in line with our 'contract' with users of always being able to expect a geometry.
+So the key thing to do is to adjust the mime-type in the Catalog and Collection links, to be `application/json` and not `application/geo+json`.
+They can still use the `rel` to be `Item`, but should hint to clients and validators that the Item in the link is not going to have a geometry.
+This enables validation of all STAC-compliant Items in a catalog, while also allowing 'mixed' catalogs with non-spatial items.
+One could also include non-STAC Items that don't have any time, which is another part of the 'contract' of STAC, but for which there are many valid cataloging use cases.

+In time it may make sense to standardize 'spatial' Items (without time) and 'temporal' Items (without geometries), and even a base Item that specifies links and assets.
+But this should be done outside the scope of the STAC specification.

 ## Representing Vector Layers in STAC